The-going/evlproject/content/core/user-api/proxy/_index.md

 available from the output ring buffer for sending them in one go to the target file.
-Conversely, any non-zero granularity value is used as the exact count of bytes which is written to the destination file by the inband worker at each transfer.
+Conversely, any non-zero granularity value is used as the exact count of bytes which is written to the destination file by the in-band worker at each transfer.
 For instance, in the [eventfd(2)](http://man7.org/linux/man-pages/man2/eventfd.2.html) use case, we would use sizeof(uint64_t).
 You may pass zero for a memory mapping proxy since no granularity is applicable in this case.